derrian-distro/LoRA_Easy_Training_Scripts/README.md

 I have added a popup style script for merging LoCon models into normal models. all you need to do is follow the popups. you can start it by running the bat file `locon_loha_merge.bat`

 ## Changelog
+- Apr 8, 2023
+  - Updated sd-scripts and LyCORIS
+  - added all of the new huggingface commands to the `ArgsList.py` that was added recently by sd-scripts, but I didn't include them in the popups.
+  - Added support for the new algo LyCORIS created, lokr, in the popups.
+  - Added support for the new block weight training that kohya implemented.
+There is a lot to it, so I suggest you read the documentation [here](https://github.com/kohya-ss/sd-scripts#4-apr-2023-202344-release-060).
+  - Added a mode to reading a json that allows you to specify the folders still.
+  - XTI implementation will be in the next update
 - Apr 4, 2023
   - Updated sd-scripts and LyCORIS, however sd-scripts is one version behind as I still need time to work in the new sd-scripts elements.
 Note, this next update will disable LyCORIS for the time being until Kohaku can update their code.
   - Added new queue systems to the `lora_resize` and `locon_extract` scripts.
 They allow for much easier queues but it does mean it's more prone to failure.
 I have included example txt files in the examples folder.